LG MVEL2033F Microwave Washable Filters & Ventilation — Complete Guide

 Determining Your MVEL2033F Ventilation Mode

-To identify which ventilation mode your MVEL2033F is currently configured for, follow these steps:
+To figure out which ventilation mode your MVEL2033F is set to, follow these steps:

-4. Check your appliance documentation or installation manual, which specifies the venting configuration
+4. Check your appliance documentation or installation manual for the venting configuration.

-5. Contact LG customer service with your model number (MVEL2033F) if you remain uncertain
+5. Contact LG customer service with your model number (MVEL2033F) if you’re still uncertain.

 Changing Your MVEL2033F Ventilation Mode